resublime/openerp-env/README.md

 Pre-requisite:

- * VirtualBox
+ * VirtualBox and vagrant, see vagrantup.com
- * vagrant, see vagrantup.com
+ * Or EC2 instance, minimum m1.small with 16GB disk

 Installation: